MEGHANA77777/Actify/README.md

 <img src="https://raw.githubusercontent.com/Benrobo/proact/master/readmeimg/home.PNG">

 The one and only app you would ever need to stay motivated 🥰.
-ProAct can be classified to be a standalone `App` 😉, unique and efficient `Tools` meant to give you motivation at the right time 🔥.
+Actify can be classified to be a standalone `App` 😉, unique and efficient `Tools` meant to give you motivation at the right time 🔥.

 As the codejam theme implies `Make Everyday a Little Less Ordinary`, I was able to `translate` and `understand` this theme with an application which is meant to make the end user `Motivated`, `Active` and `Productive`.